Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

 In order to account for the acceptance effects, the detector response was simulated using extracted meson transverse mass distributions~\cite{Uras:2011qs}.
-The resulting spectrum was then fit a second time allowing variation of the three overall normalizations for $\eta, \rho, \omega$ and the two shape parameters ($\Lambda_{\eta/\omega}$) controlling the eTTF's.
-The angular distributions of electrons emitted in the Dalitz decays of the pseudo-scalar and vector mesons (\mycf Sec.~\ref{sec:dalitz-decays}) were also included in the calculations.
-The correlated charm contribution, dominating the mass spectrum above the $\phi$ mass, was calculated using the PYTHIA string fragmentation model.
+The resulting spectrum was then fit a second time allowing variation of the three overall normalizations for \texteta, \textrho, \textomega\ and the two shape parameters ($\Lambda_{\eta/\omega}$) controlling the eTTF's for the \textomega\ and \texteta\ Dalitz decays ( see Eq.\,\ref{eqn:VDM-FF-a} and Tab.\,\ref{tab:dalitz-table} in \mycf Sec.\,\ref{sec:dalitz-decays} ).
+The angular distributions of electrons emitted in the Dalitz decays of the pseudo-scalar and vector mesons (\mycf Sec.\,\ref{sec:dalitz-decays}) were also included in the calculations.
+The sum of these sources provides a good description of the total yield and leaves little ambiguity in the determination of the vector meson contributions.
 In that way the eTFF's could be extracted without exclusive reconstruction of the respective Dalitz decays.
-The effect of the mass dependent eTFF's can be seen in Fig.~\ref{fig:na60-pA} by comparing the shapes given by the hatched area (representing decays of point like particles) and the solid line (including the effect of eTFF's) plotted separately for both mesons.
+The effect of the mass dependent eTFF's can be seen in Fig.\,\ref{fig:na60-pA} (right) by comparing the shapes given by the hatched area (representing decays of point like particles) and the solid line (including the effect of eTFF's) plotted separately for both mesons.